asood-life/baxter-sma/README.md

    </ul>

    <p>
       We have developed the environment aimed at facilitating fundamental tasks such as simultaneous lifting, touching, and other coordinated actions.
-At present, The focus is on formulating the <strong>Markov Decision Process (MDP)</strong> and defining a comprehensive joint reward function.
+At present, The focus is on formulating the <strong>Markov Decision Process (MDP)</strong>.
    </p>

    <p>